punit-malpani/DistrAlgoSimulation/README.md

 {
 - Create a distributed network simulation using Akka(Scala)
 - How to use Akka-typed with Scala 3 (for Beginners also)
-- Implement Distributed Wave Algotithms including: Tarry's, DFS-Wave, Optimized-DFS Wave, Awerbuch's, Cidon's, Tree and Echo Wave Algorithms
+- Implement Distributed Wave Algotithms including: Tarry's, DFS-Wave, Optimized-DFS Wave, Awerbuch's, Cidon's, Tree and Echo Wave Algorithms <br>
 }

 ## Simple Installation  Guide